courtneyjkeeler/grex-telescope.github.io/docs/software/server_setup.md

 sudo reboot
 ```

-After reboot, assuming your fiber line is plugged into the box, run
+After reboot, assuming your fiber line is plugged into the box, you can check the leases by looking at

 ```sh
 cat /var/lib/kea/kea-leases4.csv
 ```

-You should see the raspberry pi.

 ### Advanced 10 GbE Settings